mohsenSy/mohsenSy.github.io/_posts/2017-08-25-introduction-to-git-and-version-control.md

 title:  "Introduction to git and version control"
 date:   2017-08-26 00:12:00 +0300
 categories: developer-tools
+summary: "In this tutorial you will learn the basics of Git version control system"
 ---

 # An intro to git and version control